digiscot/digiscot-website/pages/board-tor.md

 ### Membership

 The Leadership Group comprises of two representatives from the third, private and public sectors and is chaired by The Honorary President of SCVO.
-[See current members &raquo;](/about/#leadership-group)

 Membership will be considered on a biennial basis (process to be agreed).